tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 Inference on the interpolating function
 =======================================

-Both adverse and non-adverse profiles are found across all the predictor space.
+Base on the above Figure, both adverse and non-adverse profiles are found across all the predictor space.
 What crucially changes with DDE is the degree *β*(*x*) of susceptibility of the women to the adverse effects of this chemical.

-The posterior mean and the 95% credible bands of the *β*(*x*) can be obtained with
+The pointwise posterior mean and the 95% credible bands of the *β*(*x*) can be obtained with

 ``` r
 beta.data <- data.frame(beta=fit.comire$post.means$beta,